ascottix/tickle/README.md

 | T | Player 2 Action 3 |
 | G | Player 2 Action 4 |

-Arrow keys work as well for movement of Player 1.
+Additionally, Player 1 can use the arrow keys for movement and the spacebar as the main action key.

 ## How to build on Linux